GautamBatta73/SidGautam/Versions/JavaScript/readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**document.querySelector("p")&nbsp;&nbsp;&nbsp;_//Returns the first \<p> element_**

 ## 15. element(s).css(property, value)
 'element(s)' is a selected element (or multiple).
 This function allows for the manipulation of the styles of 'element(s)'. 'property' is the name of the CSS property; 'value' is the value of the CSS property.
+You can also use the CSS-Property names (background-color, font-size, color-scheme, etc).

 **SidGautam: getEl("p", 0).css("color", "black") _OR_ getEl("p").css("color", "black")**